flectra-hq/flectra/doc/reference/cmdline.rst

 With the :option:`--database` option
 ''''''''''''''''''''''''''''''''''''

-Odoo Cloc counts the lines in each file of extra installed modules in a given database.
+Flectra Cloc counts the lines in each file of extra installed modules in a given database.
 In addition, it counts the Python lines of server actions and custom computed fields that have been directly created in the database or imported.